vbochenin/vbochenin.github.io/_posts/2022-11-22-running-jmh-from-eclipse.md

 Intellij IDEA, which I'm using, has a useful [Intellij IDEA plugin for Java Microbenchmark Harness](https://github.com/artyushov/idea-jmh-plugin).
 The plugin's functionality is similar to JUnit Plugin.
 It simplifies benchmarks development and debugging by allowing running some benchmarks together or separately.

 But... half of our team uses Eclipse as a major IDE and the IDE does not have any plugins or support for the tool.
-Even if we may run it with the `main` method, it is inconvenient to change the `include` pattern and do not forget to revert the changes before committing them into git.
+Even if we can run it with the `main` method, it is inconvenient to change the `include` pattern and do not to forget to revert the changes before committing them into git.

-So, after small brainstorming, we decided to write a custom JUnit Runner with functionality to run benchmark.
+So, after a bit of brainstorming, we decided to write a custom JUnit Runner with functionality to run a benchmark.

 ## JUnit 4 runners